 Enter the lithium ion battery.
 Using one or more lithium iron phosphate (LiFePO4) batteries, you can power the aforementioned loads using an appropriately sized inverter—we use a 3,000 watt pure sine wave model in the Roadrunner.
 When compared to lead-acid, our 12 volt Expion 360 amp hour LiFePO4 battery puts out as much power as seven 100 amp hour group-27 lead-acid batteries!
 It does this weighing half as much at only 95 pounds, while taking up only one-third of the space.
-It also lasts longer than a standard lead-acid/AGM battery—between 2,000 and 5,000 cycles—and doesn’t suffer from voltage sag like lead-acid.
+It also lasts longer than a standard lead-acid/AGM battery—between 2,000 and 5,000 cycles.
 Moreover, at a 30 percent state of charge (SOC), our Expion 360 amp hour lithium battery still cranks out a whopping 12.9 volts.
 That’s why the lithium battery, coupled with a capable solar power system, is such a game-changer for those who like to boondock.

-How to Properly Charge an RV Lithium Battery
+How to Charge an RV Lithium LiFePO4 Battery

-With regard to the charging profile used by lithium, there are some important differences.
-The lead-acid battery requires three main charging stages—bulk, absorption, and float—to properly charge.
-An equalization and maintenance stage for lead-acid is used to prevent sulfation as well.
-Not so with lithium, which requires only two stages, a bulk charge up to 95 to 97 percent SOC, and a tiny absorption charge for 10 to 15 minutes for the remaining 3 to 5 percent SOC.
+With regard to the charging profile used by lithium, there are some important differences as well.
+The lead-acid battery requires three main charging stages to properly charge—bulk, absorption, and float.
+Lead-acid needs an equalization and maintenance stage to prevent sulfation as well.
+Not so with lithium, which requires only two stages, a bulk charge up to approximately 97 percent SOC, and a tiny absorption charge for 10 to 15 minutes for the remaining 3 percent SOC.
 Because lithium doesn’t sulfate the additional float and equalization stages aren’t needed.